finnporter/100-days-of-code/log.md

 ### Day 11: Jan 29, Sunday

 **Today's Progress**: Doing the last of the skillshare class and then some research about Rails.
 Like Leila Hofer's video about MVC and Rails.
+Got started with Learn Ruby the Hard Way.

 **Thoughts** Took a long walk in the cold today, so my typing is off.
 But I'm glad I sat down to code anyways.